elena-kolevska/redis-bloom-filters/README.md

 # Choosing the right array size and number of functions
 There’s a lot of guessing work involved when you work with bloom filters, but at least we have a few formulas we can rely on.
-If you know the number of elements you have in a set or a projected maximum number to which the set can grow (`n`) and you have established a desired probability of false positives (`p`), you can use the [calculator](https://hur.st/bloomfilter) I mentioned earlier to play with the values for `k` and `m` and decide what works best in your case.
+If you know the number of elements you have in a set or a projected maximum number to which it can grow (`n`) and you have established a desired probability of false positives (`p`), you can use the [calculator](https://hur.st/bloomfilter) I mentioned earlier to play with the values for `k` and `m` and decide what works best in your case.

 # Bloom filters in Redis
 The Redis community has been implementing their own bloom filters (`GETBIT`, `SETBIT` ftw) for many years, and for those same many years they’ve been asking for a native Redis Bloom Filter data type.
 Well, we still don’t have one but since version 4 Redis supports custom modules.
 With this big addition to Redis back in 2015 all of us got the (super)power to create our own Redis data types in high performance C!